 One primary consideration of spouses who have decided to divorce involves the impact that divorce will have on their financial future and post-divorce standard of living.
 Alimony and spousal support payments are designed to reflect the new realities of a couple’s finances post-divorce and to ensure that the spouses maintain relative financial equality even after the divorce.

 Going Through The Alimony And Spousal Support Process And Have Questions?
 We Can Help, Tell Us What Happened.

 At Rubin, Glickman, Steinberg & Gifford P.C., we understand the emotionally charged nature of alimony and spousal support determinations.
 When you have reached the difficult decision that divorce is inevitable, you want to reach an agreement quickly so that you can move on with your life.
 We also know how important alimony payments can be in helping one spouse adjust to living independently after a marriage, and fight to ensure that all of our North Wales clients are treated fairly under the alimony laws in Pennsylvania.

-Types of Alimony and Spousal Support Available in North Wales Under Pennsylvania Law
+Types of Alimony and Spousal Support Available Under Pennsylvania Law

 Although many couples believe that alimony and spousal support are used interchangeably—and, in reality, they often are—they actually refer to different payment obligations between spouses and former spouses.
 Three types of payments between divorced or divorcing spouses are actually available in Pennsylvania, including: